Adolph Brodsky

-Adolph Davidovich Brodsky (Адольф Давидович Бродский, Adolf Davidovič Brodskij; – 22 January 1929) was a Russian violinist.
+Adolph Davidovich Brodsky (Адольф Давидович Бродский, Adolf Davidovič Brodskij; – 22 January 1929) was a Russian violinist who later moved to the United States.

 He enjoyed a long and illustrious career as a performer and teacher, starting early in Vienna, going on to Moscow, Leipzig, and New York City and finally Manchester.
 During its course he met and worked with composers such as Tchaikovsky and Elgar.

 Biography

 He was born into an assimilated Jewish family in Taganrog on the Sea of Azov.
 His grandfather and father were also violinists.
 He started music lessons at the age of five, a year after he first played his first violin, which he had bought at a fair.
 For four years he was taught music in his home town.
 Aged nine, he gave his first concert in Odessa, where a wealthy person heard him and was so impressed that they provided Brodsky with the funds to study in Vienna.
 In 1860, he immediately started his studies at the Vienna Conservatory with Joseph Hellmesberger, Sr. In Vienna, Brodsky met fellow student Hans Richter, with whom he became friends.
 Hellmesberger gave Brodsky the opportunity to play at numerous concerts and invited him to join the Hellmesberger Quartet to play second violin.

 From 1866 to 1868 Brodsky was a member of the court orchestra.
 After ten years in Vienna, he toured for four years giving concerts.
 (One source says he toured Europe, another says Russia).
 After the tour he settled in Moscow in 1873.
 Contrary to what some sources say, he did not study with Ferdinand Laub.
 In 1875, Brodsky became second professor of violin at the Moscow Conservatory, where he remained for four years.

 In 1880 he married Anna Lvovna Skadovskaya in Sebastopol.
 On 4 December 1881 Brodsky premiered Tchaikovsky's Violin Concerto in D major in Vienna, under the baton of Richter.
 Brodsky was the dedicatee of the concerto, after Tchaikovsky decided to withdraw the dedication from Leopold Auer, offended that the latter would not to play it unless the composer made certain changes incorporating his unsolicited suggestions.
 Brodsky had also premiered Tchaikovsky's Sérénade mélancolique in Moscow in 1876.
 It, too, had been initially dedicated to Leopold Auer, and it, too, had had its dedication withdrawn by the composer (although not reassigned to Brodsky in this case).
 This was not because of any criticism Auer had made of the Sérénade mélancolique, but was part of Tchaikovsky's reaction to Auer's issues with the Violin Concerto.